beltingdv/cars-db/README.md

 Create a REST API with endpoints to create, get all, and get by ID.
 The endpoint to get by ID should return  a list of models in addition to the make and year.
 Models can be retrieved for a given make and year combination using the `GetModels` command as documented in the following API:

 [http://www.carqueryapi.com/documentation/api-usage/](http://www.carqueryapi.com/documentation/api-usage/)

+Use the following connection string for the local MongoDB database:

+	mongodb://localhost:27017/cars